Learning in large companies is often irrelevant, boring and yet compulsory.

 There are differences, but also a lot in common.

-The first big difference is that banking is up to 99% white collar, and in automotive the music is in production and development, where physical products are created.
+The first big difference is that banking is up to 99% white collar, and in the automotive sector the music is played in production and development, where physical products are created.

 But there are many similarities.

-For both industries, the fact is that neither industry has actually been undergoing a constant transformation process for 5 or 10 years.
-And you read a lot about how the move to electrified cars is changing the entire industry, supply chain, development, sales, etc.
+Both industries have not actually been undergoing a constant transformation process for the last 5 or 10 years, but a steady one.
+And you read a lot about how the move to electrified cars is changing the entire industry, supply chain, development, sales and so on.

-It should not be forgotten that the banking industry has already been through this.
+It's important to remember that the banking industry has already gone through this.

 They have largely switched from a physical business model to a digital business model.
-Here in the UK, 200 stores are closed every year.
-That is just as challenging as the move to electrification.
-So both industries are going through an incredible transformation; in the products they offer, how they offer them, how they interact with their customers and so on.
+Here in the UK, 200 branches are closed every year.
+This is just as challenging as the move to electrification.
+So both industries are undergoing an incredible transformation; in the products they offer, how they offer them, how they interact with their customers and so on.

-In this respect, the two industries are actually very comparable, although I would say that the financial industry as a whole has made the step towards digitalization of the non-physical product and non-physical interaction with customers more quickly.
+In this respect, both industries are actually very comparable, although I would say that the financial industry as a whole has made the step towards digitalization of the non-physical product and non-physical interaction with customers more quickly.

 What does this mean for learning?

 You used to define a role, for example Branch Manager.
 You had that for the next 20 years.
-And then you could train them incrementally for 20 years to change something from time to time.
+And then you could train incrementally for 20 years to change something from time to time.
 Sometimes there was a new system for lending or a new system for sales.
-But the role was the same.
+But the role was the same .

-Firstly, roles change and the changes within a role are much greater.
-And that brings us to this principle of “life-long learning”.
-That’s clear, but there’s something completely different behind it.
+Firstly, the roles change and the changes within a role are much greater.
+And that brings me to this principle of "life-long learning".
+That's clear, but there's something completely different behind it.

 Because I need a completely different learning function, a talent function in the company that is much more agile, that works much more proactively with the business and proactively recognizes and then implements these fundamental skills changes together with the business.

-It therefore needs to be much faster and more flexible in its horizon scanning strategy.
+It must therefore be much faster and more flexible in strategy horizon scanning .

-The next generation coming into the company now learns very differently.
+The next generation coming into the company now learns in a completely different way.
 They no longer sit in school for an hour and listen to the teacher.
-They are told something for five minutes and try it out straight away.
+They are told something for five minutes and try it out immediately.

-And we see that in our game, in our product.
+And that's what we see with our game, with our product.

 We get fantastic feedback for our product.
 97% of all people who use our products think it's better than their current training.
 But when we play this with Generation Z, graduates who are under 25, then we really have 100% satisfaction.
 100% satisfaction means 100% want more.
 We've never had that before.
 They have a different approach to how they want to learn.

-And if you bring the two together, this much faster change in skills and roles and these changes in how we learn and why we learn, then you have something to do.
+And when you bring the two together, this much faster change in skills and roles and these changes in how we learn and why we learn, then you have something to do

 The future of learning: what companies need to change

-Basically, in my 20 years in the corporate world, I have come to realize that.
+Basically, in my 20 years in the corporate world, I have noticed that

-Due to economic and organizational constraints, the design process often begins with: How many people do we need to train?
+Due to economic and organizational constraints, the design process often starts with: How many people do we need to train?
 How much money do we have?
 How much time do we have?

 Attain has taken these principles as its guiding principle.
 Every learning experience we create is built on 5 principles